The Rev Kent Marcoux

-Fr.
-Kent grew up in New Orleans, where his father and grandfather were also Episcopal priests.
-After college he worked as a banker in New York, then spent three years in Kenya as a Peace Corps volunteer working with microenterprises.
-He returned to pursue graduate work at Yale, where he earned degrees from Berkeley Divinity School, Yale Divinity School and the Yale School of Management.
-Following his graduation Fr.
-Kent moved to the Mt.
-Pleasant neighborhood and soon began attending St. Stephen and the Incarnation.
-Fr.
-Kent was ordained a priest at St. Stephen’s in 1999, then served as a member of the clergy group for five years.
-During this time, he also worked as Program Director at the Corporation for Enterprise Development (CFED) in Washington, where he led the Enterprise Development area, including the areas of entrepreneurship, development finance and microenterprise.
+Father Kent grew up in New Orleans – a hometown he loves and visits often to see family and friends.
+After college, he worked as a banker in New York, then served three years as a Peace Corps volunteer in Kenya working with microenterprises.
+He returned to graduate school at Yale, where he earned degrees from Berkeley Divinity School, Yale Divinity School and the Yale School of Management.
+Following his graduation Father, Kent moved to the Mount Pleasant neighborhood in the District, where he attended St Stephen and the Incarnation Episcopal Church.
+He was ordained a priest at St Stephen’s in 1999 and served as a member of the clergy group.
+During this time, he also worked as Program Director at Prosperity Now in Washington, where he led the areas of entrepreneurship, development finance and microenterprise.

 In 2003 Father Kent moved to Baltimore to lead a start-up faith-based CDFI (community development financial institution) serving low-wealth people and communities by offering loans, technical assistance, and innovative products and services that build wealth and create opportunity.
 In 2008 he returned to Washington and served as Assistant Rector at Grace Episcopal Church, Silver Spring, where he led youth ministries and served as Chaplain of Grace Episcopal Day School.
 More recently, Father Kent served as Interim Associate Rector at St Patrick’s Episcopal Church.

 Father Kent and Ellen Kennedy, a Washington native, were married at St. Stephen's in 2000.
 Father Kent enjoys the arts, Bikram yoga, and playing music with family and friends.